sencercoltu/EDVRHUD/README.md

 The tool includes a journal replay function.
 Once journal replay window is opened, journal listening stops, and you can replay your journal from the selected timestamp.
 After closing the replay window, all panels continue from where you left off.

+### Settings
-Voice feedback can be enabled in settings.
+Voice feedback can be enabled.
-Tool can also be used without any VR headset by checking Disable VR option in settings.
+Tool can also be used without any VR headset by checking Disable VR option.
+Auto discovery scan is currently hardcoded to right mouse button.

+Panels properties can be edited in Panels.json file.

 Journals are stored in a LiteDB database.
 On first run, all journal logs will be imported to the database.
 The DB roughly takes two times the space of ED journal logs.